ebitezion/OneHourPython/README.md

 # OneHourPython
-An tutorials course to instruct a newbie to python-- Useful as a teaching aid for me.
-All in an hour
+An hour tutorial course to instruct a newbie in python-- Useful as a teaching aid for me.
+All in an hour.